 I can’t speak much for Kabuki in Tokyo since this was the only time I’ve seen a Kabuki show.
 I am glad I went and saw a Kabuki show.
 While I would have loved to see more of this particular show I wanted to go out and explore more of Tokyo, so I only saw the one act.
 If I’m ever in Tokyo again, I will see a show at Kabukiza Theatre again.

 Kabukiza is at Ginza 4-12-15, Chuo-ku, Tokyo, Japan in the Ginza district of Tokyo.
 For public transit, you can get direct access to the theatre by taking the Hibiya Line (Tokyo Metro).
-You can also take the Asakusa Line (Toei) to the Higashi Ginza Station and get off at Exit 3.
+You can also go on the Asakusa Line (Toei) to the Higashi Ginza Station and get off at Exit 3.
 I recommend getting a re-loadable Suica or Passmo card if you are going to be in Tokyo for a few days.
-It is much easier than purchasing individual tickets.
-Plus you can use the card at vending machines, and various restaurants and stores.

 Be sure to check online if there will be a Kabukiza show for when you are in Tokyo.
 Single act tickets are only available the day of the show, and there is no seating chart.
 You may want to queue at the theatre early for a front seat (this will still be on the balcony).

-While in Tokyo I stayed at the Business Hotel Fukadaya in the Asakusa nieghbourhood.
+While in Tokyo I stayed at the Asakusa Hotel Fukudaya.
 This is a great budget hotel (that’s more like a guest house).
 I had a single private Japanese style room (with tatami mats) with a mini fridge.
-There is a shared bathroom and a share onsen (a male onsen and a female onsen) for guests.
+There is a shared bathroom, private showers, a male-only onsen, and a female-only onsen.
 I paid about $26US/night for my room.
-The hotel is in a quiet local neighbourhood, but is within a short walk of the Minami Senju Station.
-I paid for my own stay here.
-I would recommend this hotel if you want a private room that is affordable.
+The hotel is in a quiet local neighbourhood but is within a short walk of the Minami Senju Station.
+I paid for my own stay here and would recommend this hotel if you want a private room affordable room in Tokyo.